Your online presence begins with a superb website, great content, and an impressive domain name!

 NameCheap provides excellent customer service for all types of issues you might face during domain name registration.
 They are accessible through a live chat and ticket system, and they promise to provide 24/7 customer support.
 However, they do not provide support by phone.

 If you already have a domain registered with some other company, then you can easily transfer it to NameCheap, the pricing starts at $8.58/year for .com domain.
 By migrating your website to NameCheap, you get better support, service, and greater savings.
 The process is quite simple and it might take around 30 minutes to 6 days for the domain transfer process to get completed.

 For any issues in domain migration, you can contact 24/7 support through live chat or ticket system.

-Launched in 2015, Google Domains is a popular domain registration service that allows you to register your preferred domain name for use with your WordPress website.
-Unlike NameCheap, it does not offer a web hosting service.
-That means you can only register a domain with Google Domains and you will have to get web hosting separately.
+Launched in 2015, Google Domains is a popular domain registrar service that allows you to register your preferred domain name for use with your WordPress website.
+Unlike NameCheap, it does not offer hosting services.
+That means you can only register your domain with Google and you will have to get the web hosting separately.